Runtime User Connections

 # What are parent connections?

-When users create connections at runtime, they're associated with a parent connection.
+When you create connections at runtime, they link to a parent connection.

 # Who can use runtime user connections?